tpoisot/ms_connectance_complexity/ms_conn_compl.md

 have a degree of 0, and that in most ecological studies, such nodes will be discarded.
-In addition, in a null-model context [@bascompte_nested_2003;@fortuna_habitat_2006], having unconnected nodes in random replicates will change the richness of the community, thus possibily biasing the value of randomized emerging properties.
+In addition, in a null-model context [@bascompte_nested_2003;@fortuna_habitat_2006], having unconnected nodes in random replicates will change the richness of the community, thus possibly biasing the value of randomized emerging properties.
 Finding out the number of graphs in which some nodes have a degree of 0 is similar to finding out how many networks exist with $l$ links between $n-1$ nodes.
 If one node is removed from